cityofaustin/Data-Preparation-Tool/userguide/README.md

 ### Delete selected column

 Deletes the currently selected column.
 The active column can be selected by either clicking the header or clicking any row under that column.
 A popup will show allowing entry for a new column name.

+## Help Button

+The help button will open this user guide through the default web browser.